golang/proposal/design/43651-type-parameters.md

 arguments are already known, if any.

-For each type parameter with a structural constraint, we unify the type parameter with the single type in the constraint's type list.
+For each type parameter with a structural constraint, we unify the type parameter with the structural type.
 This will have the effect of associating the type parameter with its constraint.
 We add the result into the mapping we are maintaining.